Chris-Duignan/BE-NC-games/README.md

 ## GET /api/reviews/:review_id

 This endpoint will return a single review by specified id e.g. /api/reviews/1 will return the review with review_id 1.
 Review Id must be entered as a number.

+## GET /api/users

+This endpoint will return an array of users from the users table.